 Step #3.
 Next up, force restart your device.

-On your iPhone X, iPhone 8/8 Plus: Press and quickly release volume up button, press and release volume down button.
+On your iPhone 8 or later: Press and quickly release the volume up button, press and release the volume down button.
 Then press and hold the side button until the Apple logo shows up on the screen.

 On your iPhone 7/7 Plus: Press and hold the volume down button and side button at once.